-If you have any questions about this Update, please contact the author listed below or the Aronberg Goldgehn attorney with whom you normally consult:
+If you have any questions about this Update, please contact the Aronberg Goldgehn attorney with whom you normally consult:

 © 2017 Aronberg Goldgehn.
 All rights reserved.
 The above material is intended for general information and promotional purposes, and should not be relied on or construed as professional advice.
 Under the Illinois Rules of Professional Conduct, the above information may be considered advertising material.
 The transmission of this information is not intended to create, and receipt of it does not create, a lawyer-client relationship.